mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 ## Data Loaders

-VoK uses the concept of a _Data Loader_.
+VoK data fetching revolves around a thing called a _Data Loader_.
 The data loader is responsible for loading pages of data from arbitrary data source, sorting and filtering it as necessary, converting rows into Java Beans.
 The data loader then can be plugged into Vaadin Grid, in order to show the data.